 - NCLEX Pass Rates

 Accelerated BSN Requirements

-The Accelerated BSN is a full-time program and will require a major commitment of time to complete.
+The Bachelor of Science in Nurisng, Accelerated is a full-time program and will require a major commitment of time to complete.
 Each student will be required to complete 78 semester units of study within the six academic-term program.
 Approximately 27 units of the program consists of clinical study, which begins as early as 7:00 a.m. or extends as late as 11:00 p.m.
 Prospective students should take into consideration the demanding nature of this program prior to submitting an application for admission.
 Clinical rotations may vary by day and time each month; therefore, students should not plan on working while enrolled in this program.
 Please note, classes and clinicals may be scheduled on Saturday and Sunday.

 - Bachelor's degree (from a regionally accredited institution, or U.S. equivalent for degree coursework completed outside of the U.S.)

 - Minimum 2.5 G.P.A. in the last 60 units completed.